 It is a community of world travellers dedicated to connecting and sharing.
 Couchsurfing is far more than just free accommodation though.
 While you could stay for free around the world and pay it forward and/or reciprocate, you can also use it to find local community events and meet people in different cities.
 I have also written a blog post re Couchsurfing fees which you can read it here.

 Overland Travel Resources

 I have personally used all three of them during my travels to Europe, Australia, and Canada.
 It was hard not to when you can get $1 fares on the Megabus and Bolt Bus.
-I once traveled from Florence to Pisa for $1 on the Megabus and from Auckland to Rotorua for $1 via Intercity Bus in New Zealand.
+I once travelled from Florence to Pisa for $1 on the Megabus and from Auckland to Rotorua for $1 via Intercity Bus in New Zealand.

 If you aren’t sure whether to buy your tickets directly from your destination’s train system or through a booking site, I recommend using Rail Europe.
-They make it simple to do everything from planning routes to checking times to buying tickets.
+They make it simple to do everything from planning routes to checking times to buy tickets.

+I have created a list of 7 best travel gadgets for 2018, which you can find it here.
 Below are the travel gears I use personally and consider essentials.

 You will be amazed how these packing cubes will help you fit in more than you thought you could and take you from squashing everything in your backpack to organized and efficient packing.
 I use the flat Spacepak for dresses and larger items.
 The eBags ones are long and narrow and I use one for tops, one for bottoms, and one for underwear, bras, bathing suits, and socks.

 Safety Whistle/ Pepper Spray/Rubber Doorstop